 The federal tax statute of limitations describes the time the IRS has to file charges against you if you are suspected of tax fraud.
 In most cases, the IRS can audit your tax returns up to three years after you file them, which means the tax return statute of limitations is three years.
 However, if the IRS discovers that you omitted more than 25 percent of your income on your tax return, the federal tax fraud statute of limitations becomes six years.

 Once you know the basics, it’s time to contact The Law Offices of Seth Kretzer for legal advice on your case.

 The answer is that it depends on the case.
 Therefore, you need an experienced federal defense lawyer representing you, which you can find at The Law Offices of Seth Kretzer.

-Whether you are being accused of tax fraud or tax evasion, it’s important to know a few facts, such as how long the IRS statute of limitations lasts.
+Whether you are being accused of tax fraud or tax evasion, it’s essential to know a few facts.
+For instance, how long does the IRS statute of limitations last?
 Once you know the tax fraud or tax evasion statute of limitations, you should contact a tax fraud lawyer who can start working on your case as soon as possible.

 After all, you could face hefty fines and even jail time if you’re convicted of tax fraud or tax evasion, so contact the Law Offices of Seth Kretzer today to get the legal counsel you need.